-Parties would often enter into a stamp duty agreement regulating the circumstances in which each party could bring the original documents into the United Kingdom (for example, if they needed to be produced in evidence, or if a third party, such as Her Majesty's Revenue and Customs ("HMRC"), insisted on seeing a duly stamped original document).

-Sale and purchase agreements to transfer petroleum interests, deeds of assignment of the interests and even joint operating agreements ("JOAs") (although technically not conveying any interest in property) were executed and kept offshore.
-This method did not, however, benefit those transactions which involved registered land, as UK land registration authorities required a duly stamped transfer document in order to register the transfer of legal title.
+Parties would often enter into a stamp duty agreement regulating the circumstances in which each party could bring the original documents into the U.K. (for example, if they needed to be produced in evidence, or if a third party, such as Her Majesty's Revenue and Customs (HMRC), insisted on seeing a duly stamped original document).
+Sale and purchase agreements to transfer petroleum interests, deeds of assignment of the interests and even Joint Operating Agreements (although technically not conveying any interest in property) were executed and kept offshore.
+This method did not, however, benefit those transactions which involved registered land, as U.K. land registration authorities required a duly stamped transfer document in order to register the transfer of legal title.

-Under the Finance Act ("FA") 2003, however, stamp duty was abolished in respect of most transfers, apart from, most notably, shares and marketable securities.
+Under the Finance Act 2003 (FA 2003), however, stamp duty was abolished in respect of most transfers, apart from, most notably, shares and marketable securities.
 As a result, from December 1, 2003, stamp duty is no longer chargeable on documents assigning interests in onshore or offshore petroleum licences.

-Documents which have been executed and kept offshore and which do not relate to land in the United Kingdom, can still be kept offshore.
-It should be noted, however, that for any such document which was executed on or after October 1, 1999, interest on the amount of unpaid stamp duty runs from the date of execution and not the date on which the document is brought into the United Kingdom.
-This will then be payable if the document is brought into the United Kingdom.
+Documents which have been executed and kept offshore and which do not relate to land in the U.K., can still be kept offshore.
+It should be noted, however, that for any such document which was executed on or after October 1, 1999, interest on the amount of unpaid stamp duty runs from the date of execution and not the date on which the document is brought into the U.K. This will then be payable if the document is brought into the U.K.

-It will be relatively rare for stamp duty to have been deferred on a document which does relate to UK land by the offshore execution and retention method.
-Where this has occurred however, there is little benefit to retaining the document offshore until it is required in the United Kingdom as late stamping penalties (which can be as much as the unpaid duty itself) run from 30 days after the date of execution where the document was executed after July 23, 2002.
-Subject to this and to the likelihood of the documents being required in the United Kingdom, previous offshore document retention arrangements and stamp duty agreements for documents should be left in place.
+It will be relatively rare for stamp duty to have been deferred on a document which does relate to U.K. land by the offshore execution and retention method.
+Where this has occurred however, there is little benefit to retaining the document offshore until it is required in the U.K. as late stamping penalties (which can be as much as the unpaid duty itself) run from 30 days after the date of execution where the document was executed after July 23, 2002.
+Subject to this and to the likelihood of the document being required in the U.K., previous offshore document retention arrangements and stamp duty agreements for documents should be left in place.